 He knows what it is to feel empty.

 Then they’re at the gates of a too-familiar house.

 And just like that, ravenous tendrils of living darkness burst from the front doors.
-The ghastly shade disappears under them like a fly into a spider’s cocoon.
+The ghastly shade disappears under them like a fly into a spider’s waiting mouth.
 Her shrieks die.
 The tendrils retreat.
 The doors slam shut.